datarightsngo/datarights.ngo/content/cases/_index.md

 <a href="wireless-exception" id="wireless-exception" class="case unit">
 <h3>France’s wireless communications surveillance exemption loophole</h3>
 <p>
-    This legal challenge before the French Constitutional Council put an end to an extensive loophole created in 1991.
-This loophole meant that wireless communications (e.g. via wifi, rfid, bluetooth, etc.) could be freely interfered for intelligence purposes with no legal safeguard applicable.
+    The French Constitutional Council repealed an extensive loophole on wireless communications (e.g. via wifi, rfid, bluetooth, etc.).
+The loophole meant they could be freely interfered for intelligence purposes with no legal safeguard applicable.
 Data Rights members participated in writing and leading the case.
     <span class="read-more">Read more</span>
 </p>
 </a>